 Hello!
 My name is Cheryl, and I'm an Independent Travel Advisor/Travel Agent!
 I'm also a retired teacher, and I plan to make the "World" my new Classroom! ;-)

 I began working in the travel industry part-time over 10 years ago.
-I'm excited to continue to assist new and experienced travelers in planning their travel getaway as a couple, a family, friends or a group.
+I'm excited to continue to assist new and experienced travelers in planning their travel getaways as a couple, a family, friends, a group or as a solo traveler.
 Please feel free to click on the "Contact Cheryl" button when you're ready to discuss your travel plans.

 Leisure travel is a trip taken for personal enjoyment and relaxation during one's free time.
 It can include activities like sightseeing, relaxing on the beach, and experiencing local attractions.
 Leisure travel can be done with family, friends, a partner, or alone.